Reinforcement Learning-based Switching Controller for a Milliscale Robot in a Constrained Environment: Simulations, Experiments, and Results

 For simulations and real-world experiments, we use the UR5 robotic arm from Universal Robots.
 The UR5 robot is a collaborative robot with six joints.
 Built-in safety mechanisms remove the need for safety guards between humans and the robot, and this opens possibilities for using the robot in medical applications where the robot is in direct contact with a patient \cite{mathiassen2016ultrasound}.
 It has a low-level controller called URControl, and it can be programmed by communicating over a TCP/IP connection.
 To control the robot at the script level, a programming language called URScript can be used.
 URScript programs can be sent from a computer to the robot controller (URControl) as strings over the socket once the connection with the robot is established.
-The URControl runs programs in real-time and sends information at a frequency of 125Hz.
+The URControl runs programs in real-time and sends information at a {maximum} frequency of 125Hz.
 The output of the URControl contains all the information the robot needs to perform a movement, including angular positions, velocities, target accelerations, and currents for all joints.
-In this work, the $movel$ command, which offers a position control interface in tool-space, is used to control the UR5 \cite{mahmood2018setting}.
+In this work, the $movel$ command, which offers a position control interface in tool-space, is used to control the UR5 \cite{mahmood2018setting}. {It should be noted that achieving high-frequency real-time performance for a control loop is limited by the bandwidths of employed sensors and also the computational time required to calculate the control input.}

 The UR5 manipulator is equipped with the Robotiq 2F-85 adaptive gripper, holding a neodymium block magnet in a fixed position.
-The setup of the experiment is shown in Fig. \ref{fig:adaption}, where images from the end-effector camera are used to detect the magnet and identify obstacles in the environment.
+The experiment setup is shown in Figure~\ref{fig:adaption}, where images from the end-effector camera are used to detect the magnet and identify obstacles in the environment.

 We use a sphere NdFeb magnet with grade N$42$ and diameter $5$ mm as a magnetic particle.
 Besides, a neodymium block magnet with dimensions $50 \times 25 \times 10$ mm with grade N$35$ is attached to the UR5's end-effector to produce enough magnetic field strength to carry the magnetic particle.
-The magnets are shown in Fig. \ref{fig:magnets}.
+The magnets are shown in Figure~\ref{fig:magnets}.
 To avoid a collision between two magnets, the UR5 moves in an imaginary plane with a $10$ cm distance from the surface of the table.